PojavLauncherTeam/PojavLauncher/README.md

 - [x] New input pipe rewritten to native code to boost performance.
 - [ ] More...

+## Known Issues
+- in 1.16 and up spawneggs banners are white
+- controller mods arnt working
+- with big modpacks texture could be mest up
+- if your using gl4es 1.1.5 on 1.16 and lower texture will bug out when hit a mob
+- probely more thats why we have a bug tracker ;)

 ## License
 - PojavLauncher is licensed under [GNU GPLv3](https://github.com/khanhduytran0/PojavLauncher/blob/master/LICENSE).